Not All Features Deserve Attention: Graph-Guided Dependency Learning for Tabular Data Generation with Language Models: Related Work

 \paragraph{Deep Generative Models for Tabular Modeling} Early research on tabular data generation adapted deep generative models such as GANs, VAEs, and diffusion models \citep{10.1016/j.inffus.2021.11.011}.
 CTGAN \citep{xu2019modeling} and CTAB-GAN \citep{zhao2021ctab} tackled mixed-type data through conditional sampling and specialized normalization strategies \citep{grinsztajn2022tree}, while TVAE \citep{xu2019modeling} employed a variational framework for more stable training.
 More recent diffusion-based methods like TabDDPM \citep{kotelnikov2023tabddpm} and TabSyn \citep{zhang2023mixed} improved sample quality through iterative denoising of multimodal distributions.
 Notably, GOGGLE \citep{liu2023goggle} introduced explicit graph-based modeling of feature dependencies.
 Despite these advances, most generative approaches still struggle to flexibly capture the sparse dependency structures inherent in tabular data.

 \paragraph{Language Models for Tabular Modeling} Another line of research models tabular data by serializing rows into textual sequences and applying large language models for generation.
 GReaT \citep{borisov2022language} pioneered this direction by serializing feature-value pairs as text and employing random feature permutations to enhance flexibility.
 However, this randomization weakens the model's ability to learn structural dependencies \citep{muller2023attending}.
 Later works such as TabLLM \citep{hegselmann2023tabllm} and TAPTAP \citep{zhang2023generative} proposed refined serialization formats and large-scale tabular pretraining to better preserve relational patterns.
-Recent work such as P-TA \citep{yang2024p} further explored enhancing LLM-based tabular generation by introducing adversarial feedback through policy optimization, highlighting the need for stronger structural guidance beyond text serialization alone.
+Recent work such as P-TA \citep{yang2024p} further explored enhancing LLM-based tabular generation through policy optimization, while SPADA \citep{yang2025doubling} uses LLMs to build sparse feature dependencies in tabular data.
+These efforts highlight the need for stronger structural guidance beyond text serialization alone.

 \paragraph{Injecting Structural Information into LMs} The importance of aligning model architecture with data structure has been increasingly recognized across domains \citep{Kitaev2020Reformer, tay2021synthesizer, bi2024visual, abs-2502-12119}.
 Various approaches address this alignment: sparse attention models \citep{child2019generating, beltagy2020longformer} constrain token interactions to relevant neighborhoods; graph-enhanced methods \citep{yang2021graphformers} incorporate explicit relational structures; and specialized architectures like GraSAME \citep{yuan2024grasame} inject structural information directly into attention mechanisms.
 These developments reflect growing evidence that standard dense attention inadequately captures the inherent sparsity in real-world data \citep{li2022uniformer}.
 Our GraDe method extends this insight to tabular modeling by introducing a graph-guided attention mechanism that leverages functional dependencies to focus on meaningful feature relationships while preserving the generative flexibility of language models.